 Figure 9.
-The South of Market Megahood swallowing the SOMA stage on Folsom and Seventh Streets during the second Folsom Street Fair (GLBT Historical Society, 1985).175 the 1987 fair, a Bay Area Reporter journalist wrote to "warn" those planning to attend that they would "not easily recognize Folsom Street."
+The South of Market Megahood swallowing the SOMA stage on Folsom and Seventh Streets during the second Folsom Street Fair (GLBT Historical Society, 1985).175

+The ornamentation of the post-industrial Folsom was so profound that, a month before the 1987 fair, a Bay Area Reporter journalist wrote to "warn" those planning to attend that they would "not easily recognize Folsom Street."
 Instead, he promised, they would "recognize